-Every one of us has probably gotten that reminded from your organization Help Desk telling you to please avoid clicking on phishing links in your emails.
+Every one of us has probably gotten that reminder from your organization Help Desk telling you to please avoid clicking on phishing links in your emails.
 That is all well and good but URL’s are mysterious strings of characters which were written in an alien language that few understand.
 Below are a few things that are important to know if you want to learn some of the mysteries of the URL to help you from becoming a victim of online phishing or malware.

 Don’t trust online URL scam checker sites